Wannie Line walk

-This circular walk will take you onto both the Wannie and Rothbury railway lines.
-Trains once steamed along these two lines, carrying Wallington's stone, lime, coal and livestock as well as passengers.
+Please note that this walk is currently closed due to damage sustained during Storm Arwen.
+Please do not attempt to access this walk.
+This circular walk will take you onto both the Wannie and Rothbury railway lines, where trains once steamed carrying Wallington's stone, lime, coal and livestock, as well as passengers.

 Learn the fascinating history behind the historic railway lines